Focus – Xindi

 This species was introduced during the third season of ENT as being the villain species.
 There were brief sightings in the fourth season, but that’s it.
 They were new for ENT so of course they weren’t in the earlier series and films, but they didn’t make it into the 2009 film, either.

 In canon, there are five separate species, with a sixth that had gone extinct.
 The humanoid and sloth (also known as arboreals) were generally the easiest to relate to.
 The aquatics were interesting and ultimately they were sympathetic.
 The insectoids were scary but did have some redeeming qualities.
-The reptilians were nasty but it was eventually just all pinned onto one person.
-As a set of species, they were eventually rather neatly redeemed.
+The reptilians were nasty but it was eventually just on one person.
+As a set of species, they were eventually had a rather neat redemption.

 I mention this species very briefly, during the course of Concord.

 There is a Xindi Aquatic, working with Section 31, who tells Makan Sinthasomphone and Monisha Padir that there is a corpse on the Genesis planet.
-But that person is only seen briefly and is not even named.
+But that person only shows up briefly and I didn’t give them a name.

 This species is extinct in canon